Join live or receive a link to the recording and earn a CE certificate

 In this edWebinar, learn how teachers can use materials produced by the United States Holocaust Memorial Museum to integrate teaching about Americans and the Holocaust across disciplines using primary sources to investigate evolving American attitudes and behaviors and reinforce issue relevancy for students.

-This session will feature several free Museum teacher resources and a document-based inquiry activity developed by Houghton Mifflin Harcourt in association with the United States Holocaust Memorial Museum.
+This session features several free Museum teacher resources and a document-based inquiry activity developed by Houghton Mifflin Harcourt in association with the United States Holocaust Memorial Museum.

-This edWebinar will be of interest to high school teachers, school and district leaders, and social studies curriculum coordinators.
-There will be time for questions at the end of the presentation.
+This recorded edWebinar is of interest to high school teachers, school and district leaders, and social studies curriculum coordinators.

 About the Presenters